roseengineering/gr-osmosdr-udp-support/README.md

 Use the UDP source to read a complex IQ stream from a UDP socket.
 Say you have a SDR radio that sends its stream to a particular UDP socket.
 To read this stream, use a UDP source.
-On the other hand the UDP sink is used to send a IQ stream to a UDP socket.
+On the other hand the UDP sink is used to send a complex IQ stream to a UDP socket.

 Both UDP sink and source blocks use the following